syedkhizarrayaz/Vending_Machine/README.md

 # Vending_Machine
  It is an automata project using finite automata concept.
+It is developed on java.